 If you know what your hackers are trying to target in your organization and who the hackers can be, it’s time to discover your weaknesses.
 These weaknesses can lead to serious data leaks if you don’t defend them correctly.

 To know how your adversaries can hurt you, you'll need to know where you can get hurt the most.
 This is an important step in any information risk management process.
 Analysis of vulnerabilities is important so you know what security measures need to be taken to mitigate the potential attack surface.
 And once the potential vulnerabilities of your organizational data come within your eyeshot, you can determine the severity of data leaks or threats.

 How Severe is the Threat?

-This step determines your threat levels by determining how any vulnerabilities are revealed in step 3, expose critical data identified in step 1 to threat actors identified in step 2.
-You need to figure out how much damage someone exploiting an external vulnerability could cause, along with how probable such an attack would be.
-And once you have the idea of the severity of the attacks, it’s time to eliminate the threats forever.
+This step determines your threat levels by determining how any vulnerabilities are revealed in step 3 and exposing critical data identified in step 1 to threat actors identified in step 2.
+You need to figure out how much damage someone exploiting an external vulnerability could cause and how probable such an attack would be.
+And once you have an idea of the severity of the attacks, it’s time to eliminate the threats forever.